Wave Front Sensing demodulated at the difference frequency between two phase-modulation sidebands in a compound interferometer configuration for a gravitational-wave detector: PMPMWFS signal in the PRXARM of KAGRA.

 This section discusses the PMPMWFS signal obtained in the PRXARM.
 We derive the reflected signal response when the PRM, PR2, PR3, ITMX, and ETMX mirrors are each tilted by 0.1 nrad, in order to calculate the I-phase and Q-phase signals of the WFS signal using Eq. \ref{EQ:PMPMWFS} in PRXARM.
 The signal responses are shown in Tab. \ref{tb:mirror_response_carrierf2}, \ref{tb:mirror_response_f3} and \ref{tb:mirror_response_diff}.

 As described in Sec. \ref{SUBSEC:demosignal}, the PMPMWFS signal comprises the component arising from the beat signal between the $f_\Const{2}$ and $f_\Const{3}$ sidebands, as well as from the beat between the carrier and the difference frequency.
 Consequently, the results are presented together.
 The conventional WFS signal \cite{Morrison:94} was demodulated at the REFL port using $f_\Const{2}$.
-To compare it with the PMPMWFS calculation results, it was calculated under identical conditions as in Sec. \ref{SEC:PMPMWFS_CAL} using the following equation:
+To compare it with the PMPMWFS calculation results, it was calculated under identical conditions as in Sec. \ref{SEC:PMPMWFS_CAL} using the following WFS equation ($P_{\Const{WFS}}$):

-At first, we plotted the result in polar coordinates on the I-Q plane, with the demodulation phase adjusted to minimize the ETMX angle signal in the I-phase component (Fig. \ref{FIG:cal_PRXARM}).
+At first, we plotted the result in polar coordinates on the I-Q plane, where the horizontal and vertical axes of the I-Q plane represent the amplitudes of the I-phase and Q-phase signals, respectively.
+The I-phase and Q-phase signals denote the QPD signals demodulated by a demodulation frequency that is set at a certain phase and the phase 90 degrees shifted from it, respectively.
+The demodulation phase adjusted to minimize the ETMX angle signal in the I-phase component (Fig. \ref{FIG:cal_PRXARM}).
 Note that the Gouy phase was set to 0 degrees in these calculations.

 Figure \ref{FIG:cal_PRXARM_gouy} shows the Gouy phase dependence of the magnitude of the I-phase and Q-phase signals.
 The calculation in Fig. \ref{FIG:cal_PRXARM_gouy} was performed using the demodulation phase determined in Fig. \ref{FIG:cal_PRXARM}.
 The results reveal the following.